-Interstitial water samples were taken from 12 cores collected during this expedition.
-Interstitial water geochemistry and headspace samples were processed aboard the D/V Chikyu.
-Interstitial water samples showed evidence of a sulfate-bearing fluid reservoir at depth, which on the basis of the condition of the intact whole-round sections sampled is unlikely to be from drilling-induced contamination.
-Chlorinity and bromide also decreased with depth, consistent with the presence of a reservoir of deeper, fresher fluids.
+Interstitial water geochemistry and headspace sampling from cores collected during the expedition were processed aboard the D/V Chikyu.
+Interstitial water samples were collected from 12 cores.
+Interstitial water samples showed evidence of a sulfate-bearing fluid reservoir at depth, which on the basis of the condition of the intact whole-round sections sampled, is unlikely to be from drilling-induced contamination.
+Chlorinity and bromide also decreased with depth, consistent with the presence of a reservoir of deeper fresher fluids.

-Gas chemistry, particularly the presence of varying H2 concentrations, may reflect mechanochemical production of H2 during high-velocity frictional sliding and sediment disruption, as would be expected for the Tohoku-oki earthquake.
-Although the sampled interval is not complete and is therefore missing some key zones, the presence of an isolated spike increase in H2 concentration in Section 343-C0019E-5R-1 suggests the presence of a recently activated fault.
-Below this location, methane concentrations gradually decrease with depth and reach a minimum in Section 20R-2 that is 2-3 orders of magnitude less than the core above it; this also suggests that methane concentrations have been dissipated through subseafloor fluid flow and supports the presence of a deeper reservoir of fluids.
+Gas chemistry, particularly the presence of varying H2 concentrations, may reflect mechanochemical production of H2 during high-velocity frictional sliding and sediment disruption as would be expected for the Tohoku earthquake.
+Although the sampled interval is not complete and is therefore missing some key zones, the presence of a sudden sharp increase in H2 concentration in Section 343-C0019E-5R-1 suggests the presence of a recently activated fault.
+Below this location, methane concentrations decrease with depth (Section 20R-2), being 2-3 orders of magnitude below the previous core; this also suggests that methane concentrations have been dissipated through subseafloor fluid flow and supports the presence of a deeper reservoir of fluids.